Thirsk School and Sixth Form College

 Thirsk School and Sixth Form College is a secondary school in Sowerby, a village adjoining Thirsk, North Yorkshire, England.
 It was established in 1957 as Thirsk Grammar and Modern School.
 It has nearly 1,200 pupils, including about 200 in the sixth form.
+Offering education to 11-year-olds up to 18-year-olds.

 School performance

-In 2012 an Ofsted inspection rated Thirsk School as Grade 2 (good) for all areas and overall effectiveness.
+In 2012, an Ofsted inspection rated Thirsk School as Grade 2 (good) for all areas and overall effectiveness.
 As of 2025, the most recent inspection was in 2022.

 In 2019, the proportion of pupils entering the English Baccalaureate was 67%, considerably above the average for North Yorkshire and England.
 The proportion achieving Grade 5 or above in English and maths GCSEs was 38%, considerably below the average for North Yorkshire and for England.
 The Attainment 8 score was in line with the average for North Yorkshire and for England.

 The average A Level grade in 2019 was C, compared to an average of C+ in North Yorkshire and England.
 The A Level progress score was below average.

 Extracurricular activities

-Extracurricular activity includes the school's newspaper, The Falcon.
+Extracurricular activities include the school's newspaper, The Falcon.
 Under the previous name of T.S.
 Times, the school paper was named the best secondary school newspaper in the country in a competition run by First News.